roy1210/react-drizzle-example/readme.md

 # dApp example with React and Drizzle

-This is a very simple dApps example which using Truffle, Solidity, Drizzle and React.
+This is a simple dApps example which using Truffle, Solidity, Drizzle and React.

 **_DEMO:_**